Eptor/ImageResizer-er/README.md

 ## Usage

-You uploadyour picture and select the new size of it, then your download will start, simple.
+You upload your picture and select either make it half its actual size or convert it to PNG, then your download will start, simple.

 ## Contributing